dopecodez/create-express-template/README.md

 Internally, there are several things being setup in the templates.
 We use a module structure to separate our components, but you can change this if you want to.

 The unit tests are configured using [ava](https://github.com/avajs/ava), and all the templates come configured with at least one unit test.
 You can expand these tests using the sample structure provided or remove them completely if you want to.
 For logging, we use [Winston](https://github.com/winstonjs/winston) for its ease of use.
 The logging setup is currently very basic, and will log errors and info in two separate files.

+We use [dotenv](https://www.npmjs.com/package/dotenv) to manage our environment variables.
+Please note that all the ports and database names can be changed in the `.env` file to the value you want to use.

 We also have `cors` enabled so as not to have errors.
 We use [eslint](https://eslint.org/) to maintain best coding practices.
 This can be hugely helpful if you want to maintain certain coding standards within your application.